flexil/stable-diffusion-pytorch/README.md

 Generates images from a list of prompts using the provided Stable Diffusion pipeline.
 Supports automatic casting for performance optimization.

 Main Script Execution
-In the main script execution:

-Model Initialization: The script initializes the Stable Diffusion model using the specified model ID.
+Model Initialization: The script initializes the Stable Diffusion model using the specified model_id.
 Prompt Definition: Prompts for image generation are defined.
 Device Selection: The device is selected (e.g., "cpu", "cuda", "mps" for M1 Macs).
 Image Generation: The script generates images from the prompts.